learn-co-curriculum/uci-mod-1-crafting-html-docs/README.md

 ### Attributes

-We can also add `attributes` inside of the opening tag.
+We can also add `attributes` inside the opening tag.
 For example, the `a` element, which is used for links, has an `href` attribute to specify the destination address of the link.
 If we wanted to link to `www.flatironschool.com`, we could do so as follows: